SyxAxis/gowinscputil/README.md

-A utility to read the WinSCP INI file.
+A utility written in Golang used to read the WinSCP INI file.

 WinSCP is one of the more popular open source SFTP clients on Windows and having used it extensively I needed a way to read entries out of the WinSCP INI file and use them in golang code especially SFTP calls.

 So I wrote this very basic, rough-around-edges util that will spit out the key WinSCP INI file metadata in JSON format to the STDOUT, which can then be converted to PowerShell/.Net objects.